 1. Government Tech

 Government represents an enormous opportunity, with billions spent annually on state and local software.
-“After decades of government entities choosing to build custom software and leveraging legacy systems developed in the ’80s and ’90s, we’re finally in an environment where the value proposition of modern technology is front and center,” says Dewing.
+“After decades of government entities choosing to build custom software and leveraging legacy systems developed in the ’80s and ’90s, we’re finally in an environment where the value proposition of modern technology is front and center,” says Monjauze.
 “And there’s excitement from investors and software companies in driving modern innovation for government.
 It’s happening across courts, criminal justice, transportation, first responders, parks and recreation, human services, and other areas.”

 Digital transformation of government services.